Residents and businesses have an opportunity to respond to a consultation regarding a Public Spaces Protection Order (PSPO) in Walton Town Centre.

 The consultation on the PSPO will be open between 2 November and 3 December 2017.
-For those who live, work and visit Walton-on-Thames, you can respond using the online survey.
+For those who live, work and visit Walton-on-Thames, you can respond using the online survey (now closed).
 Please note, the consultation is subject to a period of extension should it be felt that further evidence is required.

 Councillor Mary Marshall, Portfolio Holder for Community and Corporate Development says; “Consultation on a PSPO is key and we are encouraging open discussion as part of the consultation process to identify how best to balance the interests of different groups – both those affected by anti-social behaviour and those who will be restricted by the terms of the Order – it is a chance to explore whether there may be unintended consequences from the proposals.
 We will be consulting with residents, local businesses and landowners as part of the consultation process.

 Surrey Police Temporary Inspector Greg Turner says; “For some time now we have been receiving reports of unreasonable and persistent anti-social behaviour in Walton which is having or likely to have a detrimental effect on those living in the town.
 We would encourage people to consult on the PSPO which is designed to stop individuals or groups committing anti-social behaviour in a public place by restricting certain types of behaviour.”

 Hard copies will be posted out to residents in the proposed PSPO area.